alvinhizra9/Final_Project_JCDS02_PurwadhikaBDG/README.md

 # Final Project JCDS Purwadhika
+## Loan Predicting with Machine Learning
 Alvin Hizra's Final Project of Job Connector Data Science Purwadhika Digital Technology School Bandung.

-This Project is about Machine Learning and applying it to predict Loan Default.
+Loan Prediction is common project of loan company or bank to investigate wheter their potential customer is going to be default customer or not.
+Machine learning is a method to help this project.
+Using classification learning, so we can predict what a potential customer status is.

+In this project, let me discuss best metric I made, how I get it, and in conclussion section, I will also describe other insights I found.

 The Data is from this Kaggle link.

 https://www.kaggle.com/chiragc/loan-defaulting-prediction